SpikeInterface/spikeinterface/README.md

 **Please have a look at the [eLife paper](https://elifesciences.org/articles/61834) that describes in detail this project**

-You can also have a look on [spikeinterface-gui](https://https://github.com/SpikeInterface/spikeinterface-gui).
+You can also have a look at the [spikeinterface-gui](https://https://github.com/SpikeInterface/spikeinterface-gui).

 ## Documentation